Gaussian Process Bandit Optimization with Few Batches: INTRODUCTION

 \subsection{Related Work}

-Theoretical studies of GP optimization problems can be distinguished by the consideration of the Bayesian setting (i.e., the function is assumed to to be drawn from a GP) or the non-Bayesian RKHS setting (i.e., the function has bounded RKHS norm).
-In this paper, we focus on the latter.
+Theoretical studies of GP optimization problems can be categorized into the Bayesian setting (i.e., the function is assumed to be drawn from a GP) or the non-Bayesian Reproducing Kernel Hilbert Space (RKHS) setting (i.e., the function has bounded RKHS norm).
+In this paper, we focus on the latter, which is often known as GP bandit optimization.

-Classical GP optimization methods such as Gaussian process upper confidence bound (GP-UCB) \cite{sri12}, expected improvement (EI) \cite{Mockus78}, and Thompson sampling (TS) \cite{tho33} iteratively choose points by optimizing their acquisition functions, and typically have a cumulative regret guarantee of $O^\ast(\sqrt{T}\gamma_T)$ under the RKHS setting, where the $O^\ast(\cdot)$ notation hides dimension-independent logarithmic factors, and $\gamma_T$ is the maximum information gain associated with the kernel.
+Classical GP optimization methods such as Gaussian process upper confidence bound (GP-UCB) \citep{Sri09}, expected improvement (EI) \citep{Mockus78}, and Thompson sampling (TS) \citep{Tho33} iteratively choose points by optimizing their acquisition functions, and typically have a cumulative regret guarantee of $O^\ast(\sqrt{T}\gamma_T)$ under the RKHS setting, where the $O^\ast(\cdot)$ notation hides dimension-independent logarithmic factors, and $\gamma_T$ is the maximum information gain associated with the kernel.

-The $O^\ast(\sqrt{T}\gamma_T)$ scaling is not tight in general, and can even fail to sublinear, including for the Mat\'ern kernel with broad choices of the smoothness $\nu$ and dimension $d$.
-The SupKernelUCB algorithm \cite{Val13} overcomes this limitation and attains an $O^\ast(\sqrt{T\gamma_T})$ guarantee on discrete domains, which extends to continuous domain under mild Lipschitz-style assumptions.
-In view of recent improved bounds on $\gamma_T$ \cite{Vak20a}, this nearly matches algorithm-independent lower bounds for the squared exponential (SE) and Mat\'ern kernels \cite{Sca17a}.
+The $O^\ast(\sqrt{T}\gamma_T)$ scaling is not tight in general, and can even fail to be sublinear, including for the Mat\'ern kernel with broad choices of the smoothness $\nu$ and dimension $d$.
+The SupKernelUCB algorithm \citep{Val13} overcomes this limitation and attains an $O^\ast(\sqrt{T\gamma_T})$ guarantee on discrete domains, which extends to continuous domain under mild Lipschitz-style assumptions.
+In view of recent improved bounds on $\gamma_T$ \citep{Vak20a}, this nearly matches algorithm-independent lower bounds for the squared exponential (SE) and Mat\'ern kernels \citep{Sca17a}.

-SupKernelUCB is not considered to be practical \cite{Cal19}, and a more practical algorithm guaranteeing sublinear regret for the Mat\'ern kernel was given in \cite{jan20}, albeit with suboptimal scaling.
-More recently, two more approaches were shown to attain $O^\ast(\sqrt{T\gamma_T})$ scaling: Robust Inverse Propensity Score (RIPS) for experimental design \cite{jamieson21}, and a tree-based domain-shrinking algorithm known as GP-ThreDS \cite{salgia2020}.
+SupKernelUCB is not considered to be practical \citep{Cal19}, and a more practical algorithm guaranteeing sublinear regret for the Mat\'ern kernel was given by \cite{Jan20}, albeit with suboptimal scaling.
+More recently, two more approaches were shown to attain $O^\ast(\sqrt{T\gamma_T})$ scaling: Robust Inverse Propensity Score (RIPS) for experimental design \citep{Jamieson21}, and a tree-based domain-shrinking algorithm known as GP-ThreDS \citep{Salgia2020}.
 GP-ThreDS is shown to perform well empirically, while an advantage of the RIPS approach is that it requires at most $O(\log T)$ batches and is robust to model misspecification.